paladp/cs203-S2019-assessment/assessment.md

     to improve it
   * E = A complete understanding of the assessment form, major contributions, and continuing to improve it throughout the semester as needed
-* Revising the code of conduct: [Conduct Guide](https://github.com/Allegheny-Computer-Science-203-S2019/cs203-S2019-conduct)
+* Understanding the code of conduct: [Conduct Guide](https://github.com/Allegheny-Computer-Science-203-S2019/cs203-S2019-conduct)
   * N = Not reading the code of conduct nor making contributions to it
   * I = Not reading the code of conduct in its final state, but making minor contributions thus improving the initial state